Granitosaurus/ggmt/README.md

 ### Notifier
+Notify if a specific team plays.
+Options:
+  -f, --force                ignore history
+  -s, --seconds INTEGER      seconds threshold before sending out the
+                             notification (default=900)
+  -m, --minutes INTEGER      minutes threshold before sending out the
+                             notification (default=15)
+  -p, --pushbullet           Use pushbullet notification instead system
+                             notify-send
+  -k, --pushbullet-key TEXT  Pushbullet API key to use to send the
+                             notification, can be set through enviroment
+                             variable PUSHBULLET_API
+  --help                     Show this message and exit.

-Notify when a match with a specific team playing is about to start using system notify or pushbullet service.
+Notify when a match with a specific team playing is about to start using system-notify or [pushbullet][pushbullet] service.
 Argument `team` is a case insensitive regular expressions fielda.
 **_Important_**: notification history is stored in `~/.gosuticker_history` to prevent flooding.
 You can ignore history with a -f/--force flag

+Example:

 Notify 30 minutes before game starts
 ```console